 - Any type of dairy product, like Greek yogurt (eg. chips paired with a Greek yogurt dip)

 - Legumes (eg. nachos paired with a hummus dip)

 - Fruit (eg. grapes paired with popcorn)

 - Vegetables (eg. deli plate with carrots, cucumber and crackers)

 - Slider foods aren’t necessarily ‘bad foods’ (remember, we don’t want to demonize foods, we just want to be mindful about which foods serve your purpose and which ones don’t).

-- And they can be a pitfall for disruptive eating patterns like emotional eating
+- And they can be a pitfall for disruptive eating patterns like extreme emotional eating.

 Disclaimer: The information on our Instagram page, website, blogposts, e-mails and other (social) media platforms and channels as well as the community challenges we provide have been prepared solely for general educational purposes and should not be construed or relied on, nor is intended to be used or substituted for medical diagnosis, advice, or treatment.
 It should not be used to replace that of your surgeon, your dietitian, your therapist or other qualified medical professional or healthcare provider.
 Each individual and situation is fact-specific and the appropriate solution in any case may vary; therefore, these materials may not be relevant to your particular situation.
 While every attempt was made to ensure that these materials were accurate at the time of publication, errors or omissions may be contained therein, for which any liability is disclaimed.
 Should you have any health care related questions please contact your qualified health care provider as soon as possible.
 Never disregard medical advice or delay seeking advice because of information you have read or listened to on our websites and social media accounts.
 Communication on any of our platforms including comments, emails, the community challenges and direct messages does not constitute a therapeutic relationship.